chengniedotcom/chengniedotcom.github.io/notes/crying-in-h-mart.md

 Recommend: 10/10

 Beautiful writing!
-I wish I had the ability to tell stories in such an interesting way.
-This happens to be the third memoir I read this year.
+I wish I could tell stories in such an interesting way.
+This book happens to be the third memoir I read this year.
 What a coincidence that this third one is written by a Philly one more time: the previous two were from Kevin Hart and Will Smith.

 ## Notes